Small Business Taxes & ManagementTM--Copyright 2013, A/N Group, Inc.

 If you do business as an LLC or partnership, the rules vary more.
 In many states all that you need do is file Articles of Organization as a partnership or limited liability company with the state.
 Like the corporation example above, you only have to file for an assumed name if the LLC is using a name different than its legal name.
 But some states require a much more involved procedure.
 Check your state's rules.

-If your state imposes a sales tax, you'll have to register to collect sales tax.
+If your state imposes a sales tax, you'll have to register to collect the tax.
 That's usually pretty easy to do, but failing to do so could be costly.
 Many states allow you to register online.
 Check our state link for a quick link to your state.

 State Occupation Licenses

 Even if you've incorporated, are an LLC, etc. you, or the employee performing the service, may have to have a state occupation license.
-Some licenses are almost universally required--doctor, nurse, barber, etc.--but many more depend on state law, which can be very quirky.
+Some licenses are almost universally required--doctor, nurse, barber, etc.--but many more depend on state law, which can be quirky.
 We've included a list of the more frequently encountered ones that aren't as obvious as doctor, lawyer, CPA, etc. Here's a sample:

 Apartment information vendor and sharing agent